BumblebeeBat/FlyingFox/docs/channels.md

 ```
 `to` tells which side of the channel to put your money into.
 It is possible to put money into channels you don't control. `delay` is only used when you first create a new channel.

+Preferably it should be possible to make one tx that both participants sign that moves some of each of their money into the channel.
+That way neither person has to go first.

 #### Closing a channel normally:
 Create a new channel block with `fast` set to `True`, have both parties sign the channel contract, and publish to the blockchain.